mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-Using `Tableau`, I converted the insights listed above into simple visualizations that make it easy to grasp the differences between how members and casual users behave
+Using `Tableau`, I converted the insights listed above into simple visualizations.
+Let's break them down `one by one`:

 <br>